Skip to content

 What should an affiliate-program directory listing include?

-Concrete commission terms (rate, structure, cookie window), a clear category, a summary of what partners get, optional proof like partner count, and a direct link to your application page rather than your homepage.
+Concrete commission terms (rate, structure, cookie window), a clear category, a summary of what partners get, optional proof like partner count, and a direct link to your application page — not your homepage.

 Should I link my homepage or my /join page from a directory?

-Link directly to your /join page.
-The directory visitor is ready to apply, so sending them to the conversion point removes a step and captures the intent while it’s highest.
-Linking the homepage forces them to hunt for the program again.
+Link straight to your /join page.
+The directory visitor is ready to apply, so sending them to the conversion point cuts a step and captures the intent while it’s highest.
+Point them at the homepage and they have to hunt for the program all over again.